keithbuhler/keithbuhler.github.io/content/classical-education/classical-purpose.md

 ## Conclusion

-With these two purposes of education in mind the classical school is both more modest and more ambitious in its aims, then the public school down the street.
+With these two purposes of education in mind, we can confidently assert that the classical school is both more modest and more ambitious than the public or private school down the street.

 More modest in that we have cut out the plurality of topics and subjects that the typical school includes some high schools even incorporating electives into their curriculum!
 By focusing on the master skills of reading, language, writing, arguing, calculating, and speaking, we leverage every minute spent in class to the greatest possible effect.
 Students are not only learning their subject, but they're learning how to learn.
 They're not only receiving the great body of knowledge that is the treasure of Western civilization, but they are recovering the lost tools of learning themselves whereby they are equipped to serve the community in myriad capacities to thrive as human beings and to continue learning for the rest of their lives.

-We are also more ambitious in that a quick study of history reveals just how much students are capable of learning and accomplishing by their 16th year of age-- so we hold students to that standard.
+Classical schools are also more ambitious: a quick study of history reveals just how much students are capable of learning and accomplishing by their 16th year of age-- so we hold students to that standard.
 Our graduates are ready to apply for useful and rewarding jobs, or to apply to the Buhler College, where they can learn a real trade from real professionals in that field.
 In other words, we are confidently sending these remarkable young people into a successful place in the workforce or a promising role in higher education by the age in which my generation was taking Economics, Spanish III, and preparing college applications.

-Graduates of classical schools like ours are remarkably well equipped.
+Graduating students of classical schools are remarkably well equipped.
 They are engaging, articulate thinkers and sharp, capable doers.
 They are bright-eyed and ready to mantle the full responsibilities of adulthood in their community.

 Whereas in the old model high school was simply a preparation for college and college merely a preparation for a job classical schools are re-thinking a model, drawing on the best of the classical traditions and the best of our modern traditions.

-We are not perfect in our execution, but our graduates find that they are prepared for college a job and for a flourishing life.
+Even when not perfect in execution, classical school graduates find that they are prepared for college a job and for a flourishing life.

-Get to know our model.
-We think you'll be impressed with our students.
-We sure are.